 Priority 2: To increase quality of services for Transition Aged Youths (TAYs).
 Goal 2.1 To increase the number of employment outcomes of TAYs by 1 or more.
-FY 2015 We achieved 43 TAY employment outcomes.
-FY 2014 We achieved 65 TAY employment outcomes.
-FY 2013 We achieved 131 TAY employment outcomes.
+FY 2017 VR achieved 64 TAY employment outcomes.
+FY 2016 VR achieved 134 employment outcomes.
+FY 2015 VR achieved 43 TAY employment outcomes.
+FY 2014 VR achieved 65 TAY employment outcomes.

-The factors that impeded our ability to increase the number of TAYs to be successfully employed for a minimum of 90 days were due to insufficient staffing on Oahu in the Transition section during the past year.
-Insufficient staffing was due to staff promotions within VR which left vacancies in Oahu's two largest school districts.
-Currently, we are fully staffed and we anticipate a significant increase in the number of TAYs next year.
+The factors that impeded our ability to increase the number of TAYs to be successfully employed for a minimum of 90 days was due to the low unemployment rate and the increase in TAYs pursuing post-secondary education.